-During 2013, our audit committee met two times (including telephonic meetings) and took action by written consent once.
-Each of the members of the audit committee has been determined to be an independent director under applicable SEC rules and the applicable NASDAQ Listing Rules.
+During 2015, our audit committee met four times (including telephonic meetings) and took action by written consent one time.
+Each of the members of the audit committee has been determined to be an "independent director" under applicable SEC rules and the applicable NASDAQ Listing Rules.
 Our board of directors has affirmatively determined that Mr. Twomey is designated as an "audit committee financial expert."